QubitProducts/shopify-qubit-asset/README.md

-Shopify Universal Variable Templates
+Qubit Event Templates
 ====================================

-Universal Variable provides a standardised JSON structure for data relating to the user journey of your visitors, such user details, products viewed and transactions.
-Data contained in Universal Variable are pushed automatically to Qubit’s platform and Opentag scripts.

-The code in this repository will take away 95% of the development work required in implementing Universal Variable on your Shopify store.
+The code in this repository will take away 95% of the development work required in implementing Qubit on your Shopify store.

 #Overview

-When implementing [Universal Variable](http://tools.qubitproducts.com/uv) and [Opentag](http://www.qubitproducts.com/tag-management), you need to do two things from a technical perspective:
+When implementing Qubit, you need to do two things from a technical perspective:

-1. Add the Opentag container to the `<head>` of every page
+1. Add the Smartserve container to the `<head>` of every page
-2. Add the Universal Variable (UV) directly before the Opentag container on every page.
+2. Emit emits based on user browsing behaviour

 The code in this repository handles both of these for you, using Shopify templates.